More about AWS Migration

 In this article, you will learn:

-- AWS Storage Gateway types and use cases
+- AWS Storage Gateway Types and Architecture Options

-- Cloud Volumes ONTAP for AWS Migration and Hybrid Architecture
+- Cloud Volumes ONTAP for AWS Migration and Hybrid Storage

 What Is AWS Storage Gateway?